-A hilarious musical performance actually took place at the 79th Academy Awards, featuring Will Ferrell and Jack Black lamenting about how they never win Oscars for their comedy.
+- A hilarious musical performance actually took place at the 79th Academy Awards, featuring Will Ferrell and Jack Black lamenting about how they never win Oscars for their comedy.
 They sing about beating up serious actors in the audience until John C. Reilly joins them on stage and tells them that they should also do serious films from time to time like he does.

-John C. Reilly: "Fellas!
+Reilly: Fellas!
 This madness must stop, there is no need to fear, you can have your cake and eat it too, just look at my career!
-I didn't cry when I would lose, I didn’t pick silly fights, I chose to be in both Boogie and Talladega niiiights!
-Don't just be clowns, 'cause then you're just bores, mix it up and Oscars shall be yoooours!"
+I didn't cry when I would lose, I didn’t pick silly fights, I chose to be in both Boogie and Talladega Nights!
+Don't just be clowns, 'cause then you're just bores, mix it up, and Oscars shall be yours!

-Jack Black: "He's right!
-I'm gonna re read that script about the guy who gets lead poisoning and then sues a major corporation, there's not a laugh in there!
+Black: He's right!
+I'm gonna re-read that script about the guy who gets lead poisoning and then sues a major corporation, there's not a laugh in there!

-Will Farrell: "And I'm gonna take that project about the guy with no arms and legs who teaches gangbangers Hamlet!
+Farrell: And I'm gonna take that project about the guy with no arms and legs who teaches gangbangers Hamlet!